wilsonwang881/UNiDAYSApplication/README.md

 Once the user finishes entering items, click on the button on the right of the input field to generate the delivery cost, the total price and a summary.

+The prices can be changed and saved through the 'Pricing Rules' page.
+The user will be prompted when the price is updated successfully.

 ## Deployment: